moonorb/taints_tolerations_affinity/README.md

 front-api-7454995d66-xpdz7   1/1     Running   0          2s    172.16.251.135   worker1.moonorb.cloud   <none>           <none>
 ```

-All the pods have tolerants but we are all over the place next step is to make sure back-api is ONLY scheduled to worker1 and worker2 and Frontend is scheduled to worker3.
+All the pods have tolerants but we are all over the place next step is to make sure back-api is ONLY scheduled to worker1 and Frontend is scheduled to worker2.

 ---------------------------------------------------------------------------------------------------------
 ### Scenario-5